-Appian: What are some real-life examples of that kind of disruption?
+Appian: Can you give us some real-life examples of that kind of disruption?

-Appian: So, tellers transitioned from clerical work, to doing work that’s more value-added.
+Appian: So, tellers transitioned from clerical work, to doing higher-level work that adds more value.

-Appian: So, it sounds like the impact of automation is not so much about job displacement, but about rethinking how work gets done.
+Appian: So, it sounds like the impact of automation less about job displacement than about rethinking how work gets done.

 Appian: The traditional approach would be to lay them off.